Sudhir Dhawale: Personal life

-Activism
+Activism and advocacy for Dalit rights

 He has campaigned for the effective implementation of the Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, 1989.
 In particular he took up the cause of Dalits in violent incidents such as the Ramabai Nagar Dalit Hatyakand in Ghatkopar in Mumbai (1997), the Kherlanji massacre, Rohidas Tupe murder, Baban Misal murder, the Manorama Kamble gang rape and murder case in Nagpu and the Sahebrao Jondhale murder.
 Through his editorial, journalistic and stage work he tried to emphasize the plight of dalits in this day and age as some claim that he had no sympathies, much less showed support for, naxalites.
 They claim that he was a believer in doctrines of democracy and had therefore pursued the role of an activist rather than taking part in any armed struggle.
 His funding is also claimed to have come from fellow activists, donations and contributions from various people, including those that he tried to help.
 His wife was an activist for women's rights before marriage and afterwards took up nursing to support their family while he pursued activism.

+Initiatives and organizational contributions

 In the aftermath of the 2002 Gujarat riots, he launched his magazine, Vidrohi.
 In the aftermath of the Khairlanji massacre in 2006, he started the Ramabai Nagar-Khairlanji Hatyaakand Virodhi Sangharsh Samiti.

 He is a founding member of the Republican Panther Jaatiya Antachi Chalwal formed on 6 December 2007, for the elimination of the caste system in India, mostly as a reaction to the state action against 2006 Dalit protests in Maharashtra.

+In 2013, his organization attended the Chandigarh conference on Marxism and caste organized by Arvind Memorial Trust.